45 Unique Cultural Experiences to Inspire Your Next Trip

 6. Experience Canada's bohemian culture on the West Coast

-Their unique identity has developed over time from a counterculture of artists and intellectuals that moved to the region in the 1960s/1970s, and from thousands of creatives that have shaped the islands to this day.
-There is a sense of community here with a strong focus on producing sustainably and supporting local.
+Their unique identity has developed over time from a counterculture of artists and intellectuals who moved to the region in the 60s/70s, along with thousands of creatives who have continued to shape the islands to this day.

 Another way to get a sneak peek of the West Coast hippie scene is at Wreck Beach in Vancouver.